 This duty is levied on imported items under Section 3 of Customs Tariff Act, 1975.
 It is equal to the Central Excise Duty that is levied on similar goods produced within India.
 This duty is calculated on the aggregate value of goods including BDC and landing charges.

 Protective duty may be imposed to shield the domestic industry against imports at a rate recommended by the Tariff Commissioner.

 This duty is levied at 2% and higher education cess at another 1% of aggregate of customs duties.

 Anti-dumping duty may be imposed if the good being imported is at below fair market price, and is limited to the difference between export and normal price (dumping margin).

 Safeguard duty is levied if the government feels that a sudden increase in exports can potentially damage the domestic industry.

-Custom duties are calculated on specific or ad valorem basis, i.e. on the value of goods.
+Customs duties are calculated on a specific or ad valorem basis, i.e. on the value of goods.
 The value of goods is determined by Rule 3(i) of Customs Valuation (Determination of Value of Imported Goods) Rules, 2007.
 This rule pegs the value of imported goods at the transaction value that has been adjusted according to the provisions under Rule 10.